ConfusedHello/DLSR-Gimbal/README.md

-!!!!!
-a BOM, in CSV format in the root directory
-A BOM in table format at the end of the README

 # DSLR Gimbal
 A DIY 3-axis camera gimbal designed for full frame cameras, built as part of the Hack Club Highway to Hardware program!